Careers and Futures Guidance

 What Can Parents, Guardians, Carers Do?

 Support and encouragement at home makes a big difference to students’ self belief, and high expectations bring about better results.
 Before their Careers Day or any event, please talk to your son or daughter about what they hope to learn from it.
 Afterwards, talk through what they did and how they would like to take their learning further.
-Ms Brown will be happy to help if she can.
 Encourage them to plan big for their future – as the saying goes, ‘if they aim for the moon, and miss, they’ll still land among the stars.’
 Lord Grey Can.